Robustness of Brain Tumor Segmentation: Materials and Methods

-\section{Segmentation Approaches}

 The baseline of our evaluation is a segmentation approach that does not require training: a cascadic Mumford-Shah cartoon model \cite{muller2016robust}.
-It was published before deep learning models started to dominate the field of medical image segmentation.
 Since we can almost eliminate an overfit to the underlying data set, none of the compared deep learning models should score below the performance of this method.\\ We begin our evaluation with the de-facto standard model for image segmentation with deep neural networks: the U-Net architecture \cite{RFB15a}.
 We continue with an extended version, namely the No NewNet approach showing high performance on BraTS 2018 \cite{isensee2018nnu}.
 Afterwards, we take the winner of last years' challenge into account: NVDLMED, using autoencoder regularization to improve the segmentation accuracy \cite{myronenko20183d}.
 Last but not least, we investigate the third place of the BraTS~2018 challenge, using a cascade of several neural networks for segmentation \cite{zhou2018learning}.\\

+\subsection{Segmentation Approaches}

-\subsection{Cascadic Mumford-Shah Cartoon Model}
+\subsubsection{Cascadic Mumford-Shah Cartoon Model}

-The segmentation approach based on a cascadic Mumford-Shah cartoon model \cite{muller2016automatic}, originally evaluated on BraTS2013 and BraTS2014, does not require training.
+The segmentation approach based on a cascadic Mumford-Shah cartoon model \cite{muller2016automatic}, does not require training.
 Its basic idea is to exploit a simple but reliable prior information: Brain tumors are usually brighter than the surrounding brain tissues on $T_2$-Flair images.
 Typically, it is difficult to identify a good parameter setting for these kind of segmentation approaches.
 Fortunately, our method only depends on a single parameter choice, that can be automatically selected.

 Let us consider a cubic data domain $\Omega \subset \mathbb{R}^3$ and some volumetric data set $\bm{f}: \Omega \rightarrow \mathbb{R}^m$.
 For our application, its $m$ channels describe different MRI modalities such as $T_1$, $T_{1c}$, $T_2$ and $T_2$-Flair.
 Then a segmentation of $\bm{f}$ by means of the Mumford--Shah cartoon model \cite{MuS85,mumford1989optimal} minimizes the energy functional